robshelly/cloud-technology-term-paper/README.md

 ## Other Resources

-The following tutorial was used asa guide for the practical work:
+The following tutorial was used as a guide for the practical work:

 [Set up a build pipeline with Jenkins and Amazon ECS ](https://aws.amazon.com/blogs/devops/set-up-a-build-pipeline-with-jenkins-and-amazon-ecs/)